The GESIS workshop week on “Behavioral Genetics in Social Science Research” takes place October 8-12, 2018 at GESIS Cologne, Germany.

 2018 Applications open for Tinbergen Institute Summer School

 Introduction in Genome-Wide Data Analysis | July 23-27, 2018

 TINBERGEN INSTITUTE | VU AMSTERDAM | ERASMUS UNIVERSITY ROTTERDAM

 Tinbergen Institute, VU Amsterdam, and Erasmus University Rotterdam offer a unique one-week summer school in genome-wide data analysis in Amsterdam, the Netherlands.

 Short subject description

 The goal of the summer school is to introduce researchers from various fields to key concepts, state-of-the-art methods, and computer tools in statistical genetics that can be applied in the social and medical sciences.

-WELCOME TO THIS YEAR’S BGA ANNUAL MEETING THAT WILL TAKE PLACE IN BOSTON, June 20-23, WITH LOCAL HOST BEN NEALE!
+THIS YEAR’S BGA ANNUAL MEETING TOOK PLACE IN BOSTON, June 20-23, WITH LOCAL HOST BEN NEALE

 We are pleased to announce the NIDA and OBSSR funded Advanced Genetic Epidemiology Statistical Workshop to be held October 23-27 2017 in Richmond, Virginia.